jerng/studies/web-component-studies/README.md

         `Elements` in a *shadow tree* ], from the [ rendered `Elements` their *light tree* ].  )

+#### 3.2.3.
+Discussion of Technology Names related to `ShadowRoot` and *Shadow Hosts*

+-   ==WARNING== : The morphological choice of "shadow" to refer to this technology demands annotation.
+The DOM relationship between *light trees* and *shadow trees*, is not comparable to the relationship between physical objects and their physical shadows.

+-   **Usable analogy** : A *shadow tree* is hosted by some other specific `Element`, and thus follows along wherever that `Element` goes.

+    -   Apart from this, *shadow trees* do not have much in common with ordinary shadows whose name they borrow.

+-   **Poor analogy** : A *shadow tree* is not necessarily isomorphic with its *light tree*, and in most cases they are not isomorphic.

+    -   In fact, *shadow trees* can be built pretty much independently from their *light trees*, without collision.

+-   **Poor analogy** : *Shadow trees* generally do not exhibit fewer phenomena or fewer dimensions than *light trees*.

+    -   In fact, *shadow trees* have almost all the appearance and behavioural properties of *light trees*, with few caveats ; a *node tree* can be both a *light tree* and a *shadow tree* at the same time.

+-   **Compounded poor analogy** : see note on *light tree*.

+    -   Where is t.f. light?

+-   **Compounded poor analogy** : there exists an `Element`, the `<template> Element`, whose `.innerHTML` markup is not rendered by the user agent, but instead parsed into a unrendered `DocumentFragment`, and stored in the `<template> Element`'s `.content` property ... as if it were hidden in shadows.

+    -   `<template> Elements` do have a configuration which replaces them with `ShadowRoots`, but this is off by default, and anyway, most *shadow hosts* are not `<template> Elements`.

+-   **FUNCTIONALITY** : the main feature of *shadow trees*, is that they are SPATIALLY ORTHOGONAL ( as in "namespaced", "memory spaced", and "hyper- or other-dimensional" ) versus their *shadow hosts*' *node trees* ( and might thus be better called "guest trees" or "protected trees" ).

+    -   This hyperdimensionality allows *shadow trees* to optionally maintain SPATIAL segregation ( encapsulation ) from their *light trees*, for node traversing operations such as : event propagation, CSS scoping, and element selection via JavaScript API.

+        -   Thus *shadow roots* behave similarly to `<iframe> Elements`.

+        -   In comparison with `<iframe> Elements`, *shadow roots* consume less resources, and have poorer isolation of every kind, but have tighter couplings with their hosts.

+    -   The *shadow root* security model is such that,

+        -   *shadow trees* are slightly more protected from scripts in their *light trees*, whereas

+            -   A *shadow host* ( in the *light tree* ) accesses their *shadow tree* via the *shadow host*'s `.shadowRoot` property, alternatively via the return value of the *shadow host*'s`.attachShadow`method.
+        -   *light trees* are slightly less protected from scripts in their *shadow trees*.

+            -   A `ShadowRoot` ( in the *shadow tree* ) accesses their *light tree* via the `ShadowRoot`'s `.host` property.

 ```
 rough drawing :